profsmith89/ctps/_sources/chap02.md

 Let's now try our script on a test input file containing two lines of dialogue.
 Run `script8.py` on `Talkative2.txt`.
 Success again!

-So far so good, but I said we had skipped the case of a story with a line of dialogue fully contained on one line of the input file.
+So far so good, but what about the case of a story with a line of dialogue fully contained on one line of the input file.
 The file `HomeView3.txt` contains this case, which is a paragraph from the first chapter of *Five Little Peppers* by Margaret Sidney (a pseudonym for Harriett Lothrop).
-Run `script8.py` on this input and let's see if we really need extra code to handle this case.
+Run `script8.py` on this input, and let's see if we really need extra code to handle this case.

 Hmmm, I guess we do.
 This test run failed to do what we expected; it prints a bunch of text that isn't dialogue and ends at the start of the second quote in the input file.

 ## Beware of hidden assumptions

 Our script is short enough that we can probably analyze our problem with `HomeView3.txt` by thinking through the script's operation.
-This will not always be the case, and we will soon learn how to use print statements to help us understand the state of our script at any point in its execution.
+This will not always be the case, and we will soon learn how to use print-statements to help us understand the state of our script at any point in its execution.

-Consider what happens when our script grabs line 1 of `HomeView3.txt`, i.e., the variable `the_line` holds the string: `'"Oh dear!" exclaimed Polly as she sat over in the corner by the window\n'`.
+Consider what happens when our script grabs line 1 of `HomeView3.txt`---that is, the variable `the_line` holds the string: `'"Oh dear!" exclaimed Polly as she sat over in the corner by the window\n'`.
 Since the script just started, it is `looking_for_open_quote`, and it finds one at index `0` of `the_line` (i.e., the variable `i` will be `0`).
 Because `0` is not equal to `-1`, the script then sets the variable `dialog` to the contents of `the_line` (since `the_line[0:]` makes a copy the entire string).
 It also sets `looking_for_open_quote` to `False`, indicating a transition to state `S1`, and proceeds to the next iteration of the while-loop not realizing that it missed the close quote.
 While in state `S1`, it mistakenly recognizes the double quote on file line 3 as the missing close quote, and it thus prints much more than the actual first piece of dialogue.
 It then switches back to state `S0`, in which it finds the last double quote in the input file, but it prints nothing more because it finds the end of the file before any other double quotes.

 The design issue here is a subtle one.
 Our FSM diagram from earlier says that we should transition from state `S0` to state `S1` on seeing a double-quote character, but this FSM also assumes that events come *one at a time* during our processing.
 In `HomeView3.txt`, `the_line` contained *two* events.
 We cannot blithely consider that we are done with the processing of `the_line` once we've found *a* double-quote character since that's not what our FSM diagram says to do.
 It says to start processing the input in state `S1` on the character immediately following an opening double quote.
 It doesn't say to not check the characters in `the_line` beyond the opening double quote for one or more other double-quote characters.